InternetMaximalism/intmax2-docs/user-guides/privacy-mining/deposit.md

 ## Additional Note

 Please be aware that mining funds are managed separately from your primary Intmax address.
 As a result, any funds generated through mining operations will not appear in your standard INTMAX account balance.
 They can be tracked and managed exclusively within your dedicated mining portfolio.

+### Limit on Mining Operations
+Each wallet has a limit of 256 mining operations (i.e. pressing the “Mine” button to initiate a deposit).
+Once this limit is reached, further “Mine” operations from that wallet will no longer be accepted, and deposits cannot be initiated using that function.
+If you want to continue mining, please use a different address.